← Back to 史記

 使

 In the thirty-sixth year, Duke Mu again treated Meng Ming and the others even more generously.
 He had them lead troops to attack Jin, cross the river and burn the boats.
 They greatly defeated the Jin people, taking Wang Guan and Hao, to repay the Xiao campaign.
 The Jin people all defended their cities and dared not come out.
 Duke Mu then crossed the river from Mao Jin, buried the corpses in Xiao, conducted mourning, and wept for them three days.
 He then swore an oath in the army, saying: 'Alas, soldiers!
 Listen without making noise.
 I swear and tell you.
 The ancient people planned with yellow hair repeatedly, then there were no mistakes.'
-To declare my regret for not using Jian Shu and Bai Li Xi's plans, I therefore made this oath so that later generations may remember my mistakes.
+To express my regret for not following the plans of Jian Shu and Baili Xi, I have made this oath so that later generations may remember my fault.
 When noblemen heard this, they all shed tears, saying: 'Alas!
 Duke Mu of Qin was thorough with people, and finally obtained Meng Ming's blessing.'

 35